gokulgovind/GLNotificationBar/README.md

 [![License](https://img.shields.io/cocoapods/l/GLNotificationBar.svg?style=flat)](http://cocoapods.org/pods/GLNotificationBar)
 [![Platform](https://img.shields.io/cocoapods/p/GLNotificationBar.svg?style=flat)](http://cocoapods.org/pods/GLNotificationBar)

-**FYI:** Will be updated with **swift 3.0** ASAP.
+**FYI:** Updated with **swift 3.0**.
+For Swift 2 use tag 1.3.3

 ![overView](ScreenShots/Demo.png)

 ## Note

- `GLNotificationBar` is a library that allows you to easily create banner notifications that appear on top of screen, used to handle push notification in active state.Made with `xcode 7.3.1` and `swift 2.2`
+ `GLNotificationBar` is a library that allows you to easily create banner notifications that appear on top of screen, used to handle push notification in active state.Made with `xcode 8.3.1` and `swift 3`

 ## Example